pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 ``SQLAlchemyActiveRecordStrategy``, and one for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.
 The library also provides active record classes for SQLAlchemy and for Cassandra.

-To help setup database connection and tables for these two active record strategies, the library has object classes ``SQLAlchemyDatastore`` and ``CassandraDatastore``.
+To help setup the database connection and tables for these two active record strategies, the library has object classes ``SQLAlchemyDatastore`` and ``CassandraDatastore``.
 Database settings can be configured using either ``SQLAlchemySettings`` or ``CassandraSettings``.